You know the tools.

 Blueprint

 We design before we build.
 Every piece mapped before a single tool is chosen.
+You see the whole system before a dollar is spent implementing it.

 3

-Build & Own
+Build and Own

 We build it.
 I train you and your team on every piece.
 My definition of done: you won't need me.